Corporate Social Responsibility: Genuine Impact or Just Another PR Stunt?

 2. Ethical Labor Practices: Ensuring fair wages, safe working conditions, and respecting labor rights throughout the supply chain.

-3. Philanthropy and Community Engagement: Donating to charitable causes, supporting local communities, and encouraging employee volunteerism.
+3. Philanthropy and Community Engagement: Donating to charitable causes, supporting local communities, and encouraging corporate volunteerism.

 4. Corporate Governance: Adopting transparent, accountable governance structures and ethical business practices.